 The Rectorate is one of USI’s central bodies together with the University Council and the Academic Senate.
-The Rectorate ensures the overall smooth functioning of the University and elaborates planning and development acts.
+The Rectorate, led by the Rector, ensures the overall smooth functioning of the University and elaborates planning and development acts.

 Members and functions

 The Rectorate comprises of the Rector, the Secretary General, the Administrative Director, the Adjunct Administrative Director, and the Pro-Rectors.
 Its functions are stated in the Statute of the Università della Svizzera italiana (in Italian).